 But what about the rest of your year, Bram?

 I don’t care!
-We’ll see next quarter.
-I won’t write a public review like this every quarter, I think.
+We will see next quarter.
+I will not write a public review like this every quarter, I think.
 But at least it gives you an insight in how I’ve changed my approach towards my goals last year.

 I still intend to do an extensive yearly “life review” at the end of every year, like I started in the winter of ‘19/‘20.
 But my themes will be more fluid and my goals will be shorter and therefore easier to reach.